VASISHTAKODUMAGULLA/open_project/README.md

 ## Project Scope

-* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates using ROS 2 topics and TF pose-sharing for the TurtleBot to follow and arrive at the goal using **Nav2**.
+* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates using ROS 2 topics and TF pose-sharing for the TurtleBot to follow and arrive at the goal using **Nav2** and finally publish a message as Goal Succeded once the Turtle bot reaches the fire hydrant.
 * **Key capabilities:**

   * **Tello**: ROS-controlled flight, live camera streaming, vision-based object detection, and global position broadcasting.
   * **TurtleBot3**: Gazebo spawn, subscription to drone’s destination location topic, reach the destination
   * **Deliverables:**
    * A combined ROS 2 launch file.
 It launches both the Tello drone and the Turtlebot, including the world in the gazebo environment.
    * Python nodes for the drone to reach the goal, and then the TurtleBot reaching the goal using nav2.
    * Documentation and demo recording of end-to-end operation.

 ## Group members:
 1) [Vasista Kodumagulla](https://www.linkedin.com/in/vasista-kodumagulla/)